SofaComplianceRobotics/docs-support/docs/Developers/sofa-robotics-without-emio-labs.md

 ## Locate the SOFA Robotics Directory and Executable

-Begin by locating the SOFA Robotics directory and executable file, typically named `runSofa` (or `runSofa.exe` on Windows).
-Follow the instructions below depending on your chosen format:
+To find the paths to the SOFA Robotics directory and executable, follow the instructions below depending on your chosen package format:

 <Tabs className="unique-tabs">
   <TabItem value="installer" label="Installer" default>